fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Great work with your videos, i appreciate your work and has help me a lot this few months.
+I asked a question before about searching for opportunities during college to increase the "market value" as a programmer.
+I had been doing my work researching and everything but i came with two alternatives, between finding a job on a company and doing some investigation as a programmer within my college.
+If i wanted to increase my skill level while not deprecating my future job opportunities which alternative should i try to follow?

 > @Fredrik Christenson one idea for a future video, if I may have a suggestion: what are your methods to keep a healthy work / social life balance?
 You seem to be a very chill person who has it all together (unlike myself, haha).
 I have struggles with this sometimes if it is a busy period and I know many people who have the same issues.
 Maybe you know some tips & tricks and you could share with us.
 Thank you so much for your videos overall!
 They bring a lot of value 🌞

 > I have another question: why would someone want to work for a FANG company?
 Besides prestige and name, I do not see any positives.
 But who am I to judge?